-Easy 15-Minute Fish Tacos with Avocado Corn Salsa
+Quick Fish Tacos with Corn and Cabbage Salsa

-It’s an easy, family-friendly recipe that’s ready in 15 minutes.
+This is an easy, family-friendly tilapia fish taco recipe that’s ready in 15 minutes.
 You may even change the mind’s of those who say they, ‘don’t like fish’ with these tacos.

 The fish is lightly floured and pan-seared for a barely-there crispy crust while retaining a moist, flaky, and tender interior.